fishuke/ytmparty/README.md

-# Youtube Music Party
+# YouTube Music Party

-Listen to music with your friends on Youtube Music.
+Listen to music with your friends on YouTube Music.

 ## Why?